My Guide to Oklahoma City

-*Powerhouse – Located in the downtown farmer’s market, this is my favorite place to hang.
-Not only do they serve my favorite drink in the city (the Spicy Sexton margarita), the Chile Pork Verde is incredible.
+*Powerhouse – Located in the downtown farmer’s market, a great casual hang.
+Not only do they serve one of my favorite drinks in the city (the Spicy Sexton margarita), the Chile Pork Verde is incredible.
 Super casual and just the best vibe…what a gem of a place.

 Bedlam BBQ – Legit barbecue.
 If it’s a nice day, eat outdoors on the expansive patio.